 If the speech audio is clear, Facebook’s software will be able to understand most words in your video.
 You can then edit any words or phrases manually that Facebook may have missed.

-- Create a SubRip (.SRT) file using Notepad (for Windows) or TextEdit (for Mac) and upload to Facebook video.
+- Create a SubRip (.SRT) file using Notepad (for Windows) or TextEdit (for Mac) and add it to your Facebook video

-If you are uploading video content to other platforms like Youtube and Twitter for example, this is your best method.
+If you’re planning to upload your video to other platforms like YouTube and Twitter for example, this is your best method.
 SubRip files are the standard and most other social media platforms use .SRT files to enable captions.